manasesjesus/fdbs-and-sql-parser/README.md

 #### FDBSFacade

 The main entry point of the system and it implements the Facade design pattern.
-A user writing a java application only has to define the configuration properties file (see FedConfig) and the directory containing all the SQL scripts to be executed.
+A user writing a Java application only has to define the configuration properties file (see FedConfig) and the directory containing all the SQL scripts to be executed.
 This component provides the method start as depicted on Figure 1 and the flow is as follows:

 1. FedConfig loads the properties and sets the system configuration.
 2. Prepares a list containing the file names of the SQL scripts to be executed.